johnnyhsu1106/Trulia.com-scrapying-in-Python/README.md

 c. output photo only (format jpg)
 > python webscrap_trulia.py <properties.txt> -p

 Annotation:

 (1) <properties.txt> is a txt file containing links from Trulia and each link is separated by newline character as attached file "properties.txt"

-(2) The filename of photo is the address of each property, each word separated by "-"
+(2) The filename of photo is the address of each property, each word separated by "-", like 830-E-Copper-St-Tucson-AZ-85719

-(3) The filename of json is the same as the filename of properties.txt
+(3) The filename of json is the same as the filename of properties.txt, like properties.json

 (4) json format